 Grab Bike is our preferred means of transport in Saigon but motorbikes are also great for tours.
 I went on this motorbike tour and was amazed by how deftly my driver and tour guide would give me his monologue while weaving through Ho Chi Minh City’s crazy traffic.
 It was insane!

-Motorbikes are such an important part of Saigon city life that I think going on a motorbike tour is one of the best and most fun ways of experiencing the city.
-Klook offers a good range of motorbike tours to choose from.
+Motorbikes are such an important part of Vietnamese life that I think going on a motorbike tour is one of the best and most fun things to do in Ho Chi Minh City.
+Klook and Get Your Guide offer a good range of motorbike tours to choose from.

 Tour Cost: Around USD 25-30